mazeincoding/Mazeway/README.md

   - Password reset
   - Email verification
   - Sign-in confirmation
+  - Two-factor authentication (2FA)
 - User settings dashboard
   - Profile management
   - Change password

-> PS: All the setup docs were written while actually doing them myself.
->
+  - Device session management
+    - View active sessions
+    - Revoke device access
+    - Email alerts for new logins

-> The docs were written as I was making the project.
+> PS: The docs were written as I was making the project.
 So I set up Supabase, wrote that, created some tables, added that to the README.
+So even if you're the first to follow along, someone has technically already followed it and ensured it works.

 ## Setup
 Just a few steps and your authentication is **production ready**.
 Let's set everything up using the steps below:

 ### 1. Create Supabase project
 Create a Supabase project and get your ANON key and Supabase project URL.

 ### 2. Set up Supabase in your project
 Open the .env.example file and replace `NEXT_PUBLIC_SUPABASE_URL` with your project URL and `NEXT_PUBLIC_SUPABASE_ANON_KEY` with your ANON key.
 Example:
 ```bash
 NEXT_PUBLIC_SUPABASE_URL=your-project-url
 NEXT_PUBLIC_SUPABASE_ANON_KEY=your-anon-key
 ```

 ### 3. Rename the `.env.example` file to `.env.local`
 > Note: The ANON key is designed to be public!
 See [Reddit discussion](https://www.reddit.com/r/Supabase/comments/1fcndq7/is_it_safe_to_expose_my_supabase_url_and/) and [Supabase docs](https://supabase.com/docs/guides/api/api-keys)